 Is there a way to keep my email address when I change my ISP?

-things you can do this time to make it possible to keep your email
+There are a few things you should do this time to make it possible next time.

 Become a Patron of Ask Leo! and go ad-free!

 Keeping your email address when you move

 Email addresses issued by ISPs are generally not portable and stop working if you move out of the ISP’s service area.
 Instead, create an email account at one of the free online email providers or email forwarding services.
 For maximum flexibility in the future, register your own domain and start using email addresses associated with it.

 By ISP, I mean the Internet Service Provider providing internet connectivity to your home.
 ISP coverage is generally regional, so when you move to a new location, your old ISP may not be there to provide service.
 You’re stuck finding a new ISP, who will give you a new email address.

 If your email address includes the name of your ISP — addresses like @verizon.net, @comcast.net, @ziply.net and so on — that email address is tied to that ISP forever.